Burial & Cemetery

 Best Practices and Expert Recommendations

-As a Senior Funeral Director, I have seen many families struggle with the logistics of an ocean service.
-Here are the professional recommendations to ensure a smooth ceremony:
+Many families struggle with the logistics of an ocean service.
+Here are practical recommendations to help ensure a smooth ceremony:

 • The Downwind Rule: When scattering loose ashes, always stand on the downwind side of the boat.
 If you stand into the wind, the remains will likely blow back onto the vessel and the guests.